 Most MDM software solutions rely on clustering and inference algorithms to produce ‘fuzzy’ matches.
 Producing these potential matches requires all possible combinations of companies/records in your database to be matched to each other.
 As you add more companies to your data set, the combinations and the computing power needed to calculate them will grow exponentially.
 Even if you successfully match two or more records into a single record, your MDM software will be unable to tell you if that unified record represents an actual operating business entity.

 - Dun & Bradstreet Reference Data

 Dun & Bradstreet’s pre-mastered commercial data is coded, semantically stable, and relatively static, and can be trusted as an accurate, complete, and consistent reference data set.
-You can match your entities against a single candidate in a known universe of more than 280 million companies, all of which are known to be unique and are identified by the Dun & Bradstreet D-U-N-S® Number.
+You can match your entities against a single candidate in a known universe of more than hundreds of millions of companies, all of which are known to be unique and are identified by the Dun & Bradstreet D-U-N-S® Number.
 When dealing with thousands to millions of records, the ability to match your data against a known reference drastically increases the level of reliability of the output and dramatically reduces the number of instances that must be manually vetted by your data governance team.

 Once your business entity records are resolved, the final record becomes your master and your teams can rely on it to create data hierarches, make data-driven decisions about growth and risk, and look for efficiencies within customer and supplier relationships.
 To learn more about entity resolution and how it can benefit your organization, download the whitepaper by our Master Data Distinguished Architect, Malcolm Hawker: “Fundamentals of Entity Resolution.”